 I started to play drums when I was 12.
-I had the drum kit in the apartment, on the third floor, in a suburb in Stockholm.
-All the houses around mine looked the same and we played on the asphalt.
-After a dramatic period in my young teens, when I struggled with Anorexia Nervosa, the drums became my closest "family", my refuge.
+I had the drum kit in the apartment, on the third floor, in a suburb of Stockholm.
+After a dramatic period in my young teens, when struggling with Anorexia Nervosa, the drums became my closest "family", my refuge.
 They felt close.

-I'm a restless soul which might be the reason for my somewhat sprawling path.
+I'm a restless soul which might be the reason for my “crooked” path.
 I always wish to learn more.
 I've played hard rock, pop, blues, big and, Balkan-inspired music, classical orchestra music, modern chamber music, and improvised music in different contexts.
 In 1990 I moved to Norway to study classical percussion and chamber music at the Music Conservatory in Oslo, now the Norwegian Academy of Music.
-After my studies, I became a mom and worked mostly as a "moving" percussionist in different dance projects, and I became a mum.
+After my studies, I worked mostly as a "moving" percussionist in different dance projects, and I became a mum.

 Around 2011 I began playing drum kit again, playing with different local bands and participating in several master classes in Europe and in the USA.
 In addition, I began studying traditional techniques for hand drums and composition from the Middle East.

 My ultimate goal when I play is the a feeling of freedom and peace.
-It's a sensuous peace that arrives when everything suddenly flows.
 The music I compose is more soundscapes than songs.
-I compose them in layers.
-The starting point is a feeling, maybe a visual and a predetermined groove that I twist and turn until I hear a melody rising from the groove.
+The starting point is a feeling, maybe a visual and a predetermined groove that I twist and turn until I hear a melody in the groove.